intelligent-machine-learning/dlrover/README.md

 2. Restart the process not the node due to software errors.
 3. Restart the failed nodes due to hardward errors.

-For detail, we can see [blog](docs/blogs/stabilize_llm_training_cn.md) of fault-tolerance and elasticity. **With fault tolerance, the goodput of GLM-65B training on thousands of GPUs increased from 69% to 95%**.
+For detail, we can see the [blog of fault-tolerance and elasticity](docs/blogs/stabilize_llm_training_cn.md).
+**With fault tolerance, the goodput of GLM-65B training on thousands of GPUs increased from 69% to 95%**.
 The goodput is the time spent computing useful new steps over the elapsed time of the training job.
 The downtime details are shown: